DeskproApps/PagerDuty/SETUP.md

 To configure who can see and use the Space app, head to the "Permissions" tab and select those users and/or groups you'd like to have access.

-When you're happy, click "Install".
+When you're happy, click "Install" and you're done.